Sibling abuse: Identification

-Sibling rivalry, competition, and disagreements are considered normal components of childhood and adolescence.
-To identify physical, psychological, and relational sibling abuse, practitioners and parents need to observe behavior and ask questions about the sibling's relationships that will help them understand if there are characteristics that differentiate aggression from abuse.
-Sexual sibling abuse requires additional considerations.
-Victims may initially deny the existence of any type of abuse but this may be because they haven't realized it yet.
-Different questions about the prevalence of types of aggression, frequency, the intention of harm, the magnitude of the aggression, and unidirectional dominance help assess the existence of abuse.
-Regarding sexual abuse, individuals are less likely to openly talk about it, unlike other forms of abuse such as physical or psychological.
-For this reason, in addition to asking direct questions about sibling sexual abuse, practitioners and parents must look out for behaviors that may indicate the presence of sexual abuse.
-Another challenge comes when differentiating between sexual abuse and adequate sexual behavior.
-The biggest difference relies on how incest happens with the consensus of both siblings while sexual abuse does not.
-A victim may not be aware that he/she did not consent because of innocence or lack of understanding of what was happening.
-The latter generally happens to children who are too young to understand sexual implications and boundaries.
+Common parental reactions include minimization of the harmful impact of sibling aggression, expression of disbelief, or making of excuses for the behaviors.
+Many professionals, such as those in child protective services, law enforcement, school counselors, pediatricians, and nurses, may not know that sibling aggression and abuse happen, are not trained to ask about it, and do not have knowledge of how to respond.
+Screening questions about types of aggression, frequency, the intention of harm, the magnitude of the aggression, and unidirectional dominance help assess the existence of abuse.

-Weihe suggests that four criteria should be used to determine if questionable behavior is rivalry or abusive.
-First, one must determine if the questionable behavior is age-appropriate, since children use different conflict-resolution tactics during various developmental stages.
+Weihe has four criteria that is used to determine if questionable behavior is rivalry or abusive.
+First, one must determine if the questionable behavior is age-appropriate, since children use different conflict-resolution tactics at various developmental stages.
 Second, one must determine if the behavior is an isolated incident or part of an enduring pattern: abuse is, by definition, a long-term pattern rather than occasional disagreements.
 Third, one must determine if there is an "aspect of victimization" to the behavior: rivalry tends to be incident-specific, reciprocal, and obvious to others, while abuse is characterized by secrecy and an imbalance of power.
 Fourth, one must determine the goal of the questionable behavior: the goal of abuse tends to be embarrassment or domination of the victim.

+A challenge to identifying sibling sexual abuse is differentiating between sexual abuse and developmentally-appropriate sexual behavior.
+A victim may not be aware that he/she did not consent because of innocence or lack of understanding of what was happening.
+The latter generally happens to children who are too young to understand sexual implications and boundaries.